henrylawson/henrylawson.net/website/_posts/2015-08-10-design-in-software.markdown

 > achieving perfection.  **Practical Object-Oriented Design in Ruby by Sandi
 > Metz**

-Too often when refactoring it can be easy to get carried away trying to refactor and optimize to  structure that is perfect, expressive, concise and readable.
+Too often when refactoring it can be easy to get carried away trying to refactor and optimize to a structure that is perfect, expressive, concise and readable.

-The quote above is a good reminder that while those above items are important what we really need to design for is something that preserves our ability to change it, to often I have refactored to a solution that is more difficult to change then if just left untouched.
+The quote above is a good reminder that what we really need to design for is something that preserves our ability to change it.
+I have learnt this the hard way.
+More times than I'd like to admit, I've refactored to a solution that is more difficult to change than if it was just left untouched.